 Benefits: Kickstarts circulation; decompresses lower back and shoulders.

 My spine really loves a twist.
 I could stay in this pose all day.
 Just set me a timer so I switch sides!

 1. Lie down on your back with arms out in a ‘T’ shape or in cactus/goal-post arms.

 2. Bend your knees and put the soles of your feet on the floor or bring your knees up to 90 degrees.

 3. Slightly lift your hips off the floor and shift them approximately an inch to your right.
 This is an important step because it sets your hips up to stack one on top of the other when you move into the twist.

 4. Cross your knees over your midline to the floor on the left side of your body.
 Your hips will now be stacked.

 5. Rest your left hand on your right knee or hip.

-Yogi Tip: It is more important for your shoulders to be even on than for your knees to touch the mat.
+Yogi Tip: It is more important for your shoulders to be even on the mat than for your knees to touch the floor.
 Prioritize keeping the shoulders down and let the knees float up a bit.
 If your knees are far from the floor, you may want to place a cushion under them for support.

 6. If it’s available for your neck, turn your head to the right, bringing your gaze over your shoulder to your right fingertips.
 Skip this if it doesn’t feel good in your neck.